tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 1. Dom0 is a general purpose OS hosting many daily use applications, such as administractor tools.
 However, LibVMI is a special purpose library and usually not for daily use.
 Furthermore, there are almost no direct communication between LibVMI and other applications.
 Thus it is not necessary to install LibVMI in Dom0.

 2. Security risk.
 Dom0 is a critical domain for the hypervisor platform.
-Introducing new code base to the kernel would also introduce new security risk.
-Other applications on Dom0 could leverage kernel vulnerability to compromise LibVMI, and vice versa, a bug in LibVMI would possible crash other applications or even the entire Dom0 kernel.
+Introducing a new code base to the kernel would also introduce new security risks.
+Other applications on Dom0 could leverage kernel vulnerability to compromise LibVMI, and vice versa, a bug in LibVMI could crash other applications or even the entire Dom0 kernel.

 3. Performance overhead.
-As introduced above, a general purpose OS is large and unefficient to run a special purpose application.
+As introduced above, a general purpose OS is large and inefficient to run a special purpose application.
 CPU mode switching, large memory footprints, and process scheduling all introduce overheads for Dom0.

 Therefore, we propose to port LibVMI to the tiny Mini-OS, named as [TinyVMI](https://github.com/tinyvmi/tinyvmi.git), to explore whether we can achieve the above benefits.

 # Challenges

 First, the hypervisor isolates each guest VM from reading other VM's memory pages.
 A guest VM should get enough permission before it can be used to introspect other VM's memory.
 Second, LibVMI depends on serveral libraries that are not supported in the original Mini-OS.
-Therefore, in this project, we seek for solutions to overcome the two challenges.
+Therefore, in this project, we want solutions to overcome these two challenges.

 ### Permissions of Accessing Other VM's Memory